Jack-Etheredge/Jack-Etheredge.github.io/_posts/2021-09-12-early-convolutions-transformer-paper-implementation.md

 image:
 ---

 As I discussed in my previous blog post, the paper ["Early Convolutions Help Transformers See Better"](https://arxiv.org/abs/2106.14881) replaces the patchify operation in the original vision transformer paper with convolutions.
+I implemented this paper [here](https://github.com/Jack-Etheredge/early_convolutions_vit_pytorch).

 Here's the code to replace the patchify operations:
 ```python